-While several different depreciation methods exist, the appropriate method for you depends on the type of property and how old it is.
+While several different methods exist, the appropriate depreciation method for you depends on the type of property and how old it is.
 The most common type is “straight-line depreciation,” which steadily depreciates the property over a number of years.
 This is the most general depreciation system, and is general the simplest to use.

 Here’s how to calculate straight-line depreciation:

 (asset purchase price – salvage value) / useful life

 - Asset purchase price: This one’s easy.
 How much did you pay for the asset?

 - Salvage value: Once the property is fully depreciated, how much do you think it will be worth?